Chibuzor2022/Algorithm-Project/README.md

-This project is part of a trining program.
+This project is part of a training program.
 The project was to develop an algorithm that reads a sentence.
-The algorithm will be able to output 3 basics things about a sentence, namely;
+The algorithm will be able to output 3 basic things about a sentence, namely;
-The length of the sentence (the number of characters).
+(1)The length of the sentence (the number of characters).
-The number of words in the sentence.
+(2)The number of words in the sentence.
-The number of vowels in the sentence.
+(3)The number of vowels in the sentence.
-This project was devloped using mainly Javascript and HTML.
+This project was developed using mainly Javascript and HTML.